Daniikk1012/aoc-2023/README.md

 ## One-liners

-All solutions here are done in a single J expression, only using tacit function definitions.
+Most solutions here are done in a single J expression, only using tacit function definitions.
 That means no variables, or direct definitions were used.
 This makes a fun challenge, but also results in unreadable code.
 I also try to golf it at least to some degree, so unnecessary spaces are removed.

+Sometimes though, tacit solutions are incredibly hard (But still not impossible).
+In such cases, I may use a solution that uses direct definitions, such solutions are listed in the "Bad solutions" section below.

 ## Standard library